Jatin00555/news-feed-application/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## 👥 Authors

-- **Jatin Kumar** - *Initial work* - [YourGithub](https://github.com/jatin00555)
+- **Jatin Kumar** - *Initial work* - [GitHub](https://github.com/jatin00555)

 ## 🙏 Acknowledgments

+- [NewsAPI](https://newsapi.org/) for their comprehensive news API
+- [The Guardian Open Platform](https://open-platform.theguardian.com/) for their news content
-- Thanks to NewsAPI, The Guardian, and NY Times for providing their APIs
+- [NY Times Developer Network](https://developer.nytimes.com/) for their API access
-- The amazing React and TypeScript communities, Open AI
+- The React and TypeScript communities for their excellent documentation
+- All contributors who have helped shape this project

+## 🔧 Troubleshooting

+### Docker Issues
+- If container fails to start, check logs: `docker logs news-aggregator`
+- If port 3000 is in use, change port mapping: `-p 3001:3000`
+- For environment issues: `docker exec news-aggregator env`

+### API Issues
+- Verify API keys are correctly set in `.env`
+- Check API rate limits
+- Ensure proper API endpoints in configuration